HomeMarketingIs Influencer Marketing a Good Idea?

 Timing isn’t everything, but get it wrong and nothing else matters.

 Post timing should align with audience behaviour, not influencer convenience.
 A fitness influencer posting workout content at 2 PM misses the morning motivation seekers and evening gym crowd.
-Analyse when the target audience is most active AND most likely to purchase.
+Work out when the target audience is most active and most likely to purchase.

-Frequency requires delicate balance.
+Frequency needs a delicate balance.
 Too few posts and you’re forgotten.
 Too many and you’re annoying.
-The sweet spot typically sits at 2-3 mentions per month for ongoing partnerships, with clustering around key sales periods.
+The sweet spot usually sits at 2-3 mentions per month for ongoing partnerships, with clustering around key sales periods.

-Right, time for the unsexy but key stuff that keeps you out of legal trouble and PR nightmares.
+Now for the unsexy but important stuff that keeps you out of legal trouble and PR nightmares.

 Influencer marketing’s wild west days are over.
 Regulators worldwide have sharpened their teeth, and platforms enforce stricter disclosure requirements.
 One missed #ad hashtag can trigger fines reaching six figures.
 Not exactly the ROI you were hoping for.